jbeluch/xbmcswift2/docs/quickstart.rst

 We've introduced a few new topics here.

-* We passed a ``interactive`` as a positional argument to xbmcswift2.
+* We passed ``interactive`` as a positional argument to the ``xbmcswift2 run`` command.
 This enables us to interact with the list items rather than just print them once and exit.

 * We've used :meth:`~xbmcswift2.Plugin.url_for` to create a url pointing to a different view function.
 This is how view functions create list items that